benbowes/vandux/README.md

 /**
 * Component setup function.
-* You'll need to add the events you'd like to sunscribe to in the `connect` function,
+* You'll need to add the events you'd like to subscribe to in the `connect` function,
-* the elemnent that is the container for your html component,
+* the element that is the container for your html component,
 * and the render function that will be invoked when your events are published.
 * @param {Any} initialState - the state you'd like your component to have when it boots up.
 * @param {function} reducer - manipulates state in a immutable Redux-style way.